-Surreal is rare these days in photos but it is the most attractive form on conceptual photography.
+Surreal is rare these days in photos, but it is the most attractive form of conceptual photography.
 So to create such bizarre yet attractive images, you can use many techniques.
-One such way is using motion blur which makes your results look eerie and confusing.
+One such way is using motion blur, which makes your results look eerie and confusing.
 You can create it by experimenting with your camera.

 You can either move your camera while pressing the shutter or make your subject move around.
 You can also utilize panning techniques.
 Another way to make your photos look distinct is to add Anonymity.
 With partly hidden faces, mysterious and moody aura, your pictures can become more relatable.

-These touches can be added via editing program using a variety of textures, brushes and other resources.
+These touches can be added via editing programs using a variety of textures, brushes, and other resources.

 Making subjects levitate

 Conceptual images are used to represent stories.
 These can be magical and mesmerizing.
 To add such touches, conceptual photography can be combined with levitation.
 This would result in beautiful fantasy-themed images.